kortschak/git_workshop/notes/disasters.md

 Obviously, this will not work if you did not commit the changes you were working on and those changes were lost.

 To see this in action check out a commit that you have made recently and deleted the references to.
-You will have created commits for the changes you sent to the git\_workshop\_18 repository, but those should have been deleted after they were merged into the upstream repository.
+You will have created commits for the changes you sent to the git\_workshop repository, but those should have been deleted after they were merged into the upstream repository.

 Run the `reflog` subcommand to see the history of your `HEAD`s.